mq-umar/mq-umar/README.md

 I build production AI systems, automation pipelines, and data platforms that solve real operational problems — not demos, not tutorials.
 Things that run in production with real data and real consequences when they break.

-Currently: founder of **QT3K Inc**, a boutique AI products and services company.
-I also build in public — AutoApply, Loopback, and the KPI Dashboard below are all live or actively deployed.
+Currently: founder of **QT3K Inc**, a boutique AI products and services company delivering custom AI tools and data platforms for clients end-to-end.

 I use **Cursor** and **Claude Code** as my primary development toolchain.
 AI drives first drafts; I own review, validation, and everything that ships.